Yesterday, a friend of mine discovered that his wife had been having an affair for 2 months.

-Then (with your partner) brainstorm ways to get those needs met inside your relationship.
+Discuss the needs that are not being met and brainstorm ways to get those needs met inside your relationship.

-When you’re able to be completely honest with each other and you ‘re both getting your needs met, the chances of an affair happening in your relationship are slim to none.
+When you’re able to be completely honest with each other and you're both getting your needs met, the chances of an affair happening in your relationship are slim to none.

 Because my primary interest is personal growth, my perspective as a relationship educator and coach is skewed towards finding the hidden growth opportunity inside an affair.